Gauge theory for string algebroids: Introduction

 In this work we shall study gauge theoretical aspects of holomorphic string algebroids.
 For this, we start by developing basic aspects of the theory, such as gauge symmetries and a \emph{Chern correspondence} in our setting.
-Gauge symmetries are described in Theorem \ref{thm:cat}, where we construct a category whose objects are string algebroids and whose morphisms are (isomorphism classes of) \emph{Morita equivalences}.
-Two string algebroids $Q$, $Q'$ are Morita equivalent if they can be obtained by reduction from the same complex string algebroid $E$ (the analogous concept in the smooth category), which we represent by

-Morita equivalences should be thought of as `higher gauge symmetries' (see Remark \ref{rem:2cat}) and the Picard group of self-equivalences plays the role of the `complex gauge group'.
+A natural complex gauge group is introduced in Section \ref{sec:Morita}, given by \emph{inner symmetries} of a smooth complex string algebroid $E$ (the analogous concept in the smooth category) canonically associated to a string algebroid $Q$ (see Lemma \ref{lemma:bricks}).
+The Chern correspondence (Lemmas \ref{lem:Cherncorr} and \ref{lem:Cherncorrsets}) requires the study of a notion of \emph{compact form} for $Q$ by means of \emph{real string algebroids}